Breed Review: Jack Russells

-Atopy sufferers have regular ear and skin infections, runny nose and itchy eyes.
+Atopy sufferers have regular ear and skin infections, runny noses, and itchy eyes.
 The dog will scratch, bite and lick to relieve the itch.
 Most allergies can be treated with anti-inflammatory medications, but in some cases, vaccines are needed.
 Regular grooming and medicated washes will also help.

 Impacted anal glands

 Impacted anal glands is when there is a build-up of fluid in the anal sac, which needs to be released.
 The anal sac becomes inflamed and infected.
 The cause is unknown but is often related to diet.
 Symptoms include redness, swelling and biting or licking near the anal glands.
 To treat the problem, the anal glands need emptying and flushing.

 Luxating patella is where the kneecap jumps out of the groove that it’s supposed to slide into.
 This causes the leg to lock up, making it painful and difficult to move.
 Sometimes the kneecap will jump back into the groove resolving the temporary problem.
 However, in some cases realignment surgery is needed.

 Polydipsia is excessive drinking or thirst.
 Causes can include prolonged exercise, a salty or dry diet, or drug-related side effects.
 Veterinary tests will need to be carried out to determine the cause.
 It’s possible to make changes to the dog’s lifestyle to resolve the problem.
 For example, a change in diet, reduced exercise and different medication.